 No, it's all general admission.
 The VIP tickets get you into private areas, but there are no reserved seats there.

 Only premium days have ticket limits.
 Other days, tthey'll just keep selling tickets and packing them in (except premium days are limited).
 Even when a really popular act plays.
 Record single day attendance was 160,000 for the Dave Matthews Band and Mystikal on Second Saturday, 2001 - but that day was an aberration.
 Elton John day in 2015 probably drew 130,000+, and that's the only other time they've passed 100,000.
 The old record was 98,000 on Second Saturday in 1998, when Jimmy Buffett headlined (a great set, by the way).
 Typical attendance is 60,000 on a weekday, 80-90,000 on a weekend.
 See recent attendance numbers here.

 Usually the day after the performers are announced.

 How do I get advance tickets?

-Through Ticketmaster.
-Either online or by phone, or in person in the Louisiana area.
-With any of these methods, they'll hit you up with a hefty per ticket "convenience" charge ($9.20/ticket for 2014), plus a per-order delivery fee.
+Through the Fest website.
+With any of these methods, they'll hit you up with a hefty per ticket "convenience" charge ($10+/ticket for 2019), plus a per-order delivery fee.

 Yikes!
-I really really really hate Ticketmaster.
-How can I avoid their surcharge?
+I really really really hate fees.
+How can I avoid the surcharge?

 Hey, Swag, I bought my tickets a while ago, but I haven't gotten them yet, and I leave for New Orleans tomorrow!
 What now?